 Wash the area with soap and water.
-Use 0.9% normal saline or tap water (if the water supply is sanitary) on a cotton swab to loosen and remove any blood or crust that forms.
+Use water on a cotton swab to loosen and remove any blood or crust that forms.

 After cleaning, keep the wound clean and dry.
 Talk with your doctor before applying any antibiotic ointment to the wound.

-You may shower as usual after the first 24 hours, but do not soak the area in water (no tub baths or swimming) until the sutures or surgical tape is removed.
+You may shower as usual after the first 24 hours.
+But don't soak the area in water until the sutures are removed.
+This means no tub baths or swimming.

 If surgical tape was used, keep the area clean and dry.
 If it becomes wet, blot it dry with a towel.

-The doctor may prescribe or recommend an antibiotic cream or ointment to prevent infection.
-Do not stop taking this medication until you have finished the prescribed course or the doctor tells you to stop.
-The doctor may also prescribe medications for pain.
-Follow the doctor’s instructions for taking these medications.
-If you have chronic liver or kidney disease or ever had a stomach ulcer or gastrointestinal bleeding, talk with your doctor before using these medicines.
+Your doctor may prescribe or recommend an antibiotic cream or ointment to prevent infection.
+Don't stop taking this medicine until you have finished the prescribed course or your doctor tells you to stop.
+Your doctor may also prescribe medicines for pain.
+Follow the doctor’s instructions for taking these medicines.
+You may use over-the-counter pain medicine if no other pain medicine was prescribed.
+Talk with your doctor before using these medicines if you have chronic liver or kidney disease.
+Also talk with your doctor if you have ever had a stomach ulcer or gastrointestinal bleeding.

 Certain types of skin glues can't be used if you have an allergy to latex or formaldehyde.
 Tell your doctor right away about any allergies.

-Follow up with your health care provider.
-Most chin lacerations heal within five to seven days.
-However, even with proper treatment, a wound infection may sometimes occur.
-Therefore, you should check the wound daily for signs of infection listed below.
+Follow up with your healthcare provider, or as advised.
+Most chin lacerations heal within 5 to 7 days.
+But your wound may become infected even with proper treatment.
+You should check the wound daily for signs of infection listed below.
 Stitches should be removed from the chin within 5 days.
 If tape closures were used, remove them yourself if they have not fallen off after 5 days.